 Lets get the technicalities out of the way first.
-To begin, the mantra meditation definition is based on the English translation of the Sanskrit word mantras which is literally “tools of the mind”.
+To begin, the mantra meditation definition is based on the Sanskrit word mantras which is literally “tools of the mind”.

-Over the centuries, Buddhist mantras have been used as important tools to induce concentration during mantra meditation.
-Additionally, Buddhist mantra chanting is becoming increasingly appreciated by modern medicine as a form of physical and mental healing.
+Indeed, inducing sustained concentration has many benefits that are also physical and not only mental.
+As a result, Buddhist mantra chanting is becoming increasingly appreciated by modern medicine as a form of both physical and mental healing.

-However, it is important to note that mantra meditation techniques are really just another form of Samatha meditation (a.k.a. tranquility meditation).
-Samatha meditation takes a single point of concentration in contrast with the multi point focus of Vipassana meditation.
+It is important to note that mantra meditation is really a form of Samatha meditation (a.k.a. tranquility meditation).
+This is because mantra meditation uses the Buddhist mantra as a single point of concentration, in contrast with the multi point focus of Vipassana meditation.

-Traditionally, the single concentration point used in Samatha meditation is one of the four foundations of mindfulness such as the body, feelings, mental states/consciousness or mind objects.
+Traditionally, the single concentration point used in Samatha meditation is one of the four foundations of mindfulness such as the body (kaya), feelings (vedana), mental states/consciousness (citta) or mind objects (dhamma).
 In comparison with traditional methods, mantra meditation techniques focus on the harmony and precise rhythm of repeating the Buddhist mantra over and over.
+But why is this?

 Why is Mantra Meditation Beneficial?

-The same rhythmic harmony of the breath is also evident in Buddhist mantras.
-Indeed, the rhythmic harmony of Buddhist mantras produce melodic vibrations which are ideal for inducing the most sublime forms of consciousness known as the jhanas.
+The same rhythmic harmony of natural breathing is also evident in Buddhist mantras.
+Indeed, the Buddhist mantras produce melodic vibrations which are ideal for inducing sublime forms of consciousness known as the jhanas.

 The jhanas block out the hindrances to spiritual realization which the Buddha identified as sensual desire, ill will, sloth/torpor, restlessness/worry and doubt.
-Inducement of jhana concentration can be considered a temporary state of Nirvana.
+As a result, inducement of jhana concentration is essentially a temporary state of Nirvana.

-Furthermore, using Buddhist mantras as mantra meditation techniques can produce benefits beyond concentration.
+Furthermore, using Buddhist mantras can produce benefits beyond concentration.
 Indeed, mantra meditation benefits include curing disease, eternal youth, developing wisdom and they can even absolve sin.
 This is a fascinating subject with a history that spans thousands of years.